 Horse people love to see a healthy horse with a shiny coat.
-It doesn’t matter how nice your stable, farm or arenas are if the horses in your care don’t look good.
 Getting a healthy, shiny means working from the inside out.
 A great coat starts with great nutrition.
 Throw in some elbow grease and good management techniques and everyone will be exclaiming over how great your horse looks!

 Although there are hundreds of products promising to create shiny coats, good nutrition creates a glow from within.
 But this isn’t a “quick fix” for a coat that’s dull, as it can take several months for good nutrition to result in healthy hair.
 If you have a horse come into your barn with dull or coarse hair, start a good feeding program right away.
 The trickiest problem might be getting the correct balance of vitamins, minerals and calories, especially for an easy keeper, says lka Wagner, DVM, of Hearne, Texas.